projectara/greybus-spec/source/special/svc.rst

 |unipro| connection from one of its CPorts to the AP Module
 Interface's SVC CPort.

-The SVC has direct control over and responsibility for the :ref:`Frame
-<glossary-frame>`, including detecting when modules are present,
-configuring the |unipro| switch, powering module Interfaces, providing the frame-time and attaching and detaching modules.
+The SVC has direct control over and responsibility for the :term:`Frame`, including detecting when modules are present, configuring the |unipro| switch, powering module Interfaces, providing the frame-time and attaching and detaching modules.
 The AP Module controls the Frame through operations sent over the SVC connection.